 Temporary Service Interruptions and Closure Notices Horizon may temporarily adjust a facility’s hours of service or available services due to physician and nursing shortages.
 These changes are necessary for Horizon to continue offering safe and quality care to patients and clients.
 Despite the unprecedented challenges presented by the COVID-19 pandemic, Horizon has maintained an aggressive, proactive and innovative approach to physician and nursing recruitment over the course of the past year.
 We continue to monitor staffing levels closely and will continue with physician and nursing recruitment efforts for its facilities.
 Temporary Emergency Department (ED) closures During these temporary ED closures, the facility will not be seeing patients and clients and ambulances will be diverted to other hospitals.
 All patients and clients requiring urgent medical care will need to seek treatment at another hospital.
 Patients can call Tele-Care 811 if they have any questions about the type of medical attention they need.
 As always, patients who have a medical emergency should call 911.
 Temporary diversions Temporary diversions are part of our regular operating procedure and are used when there is a gap in service coverage (typically, physician or nursing availability).
 They are intended to provide the best and safest care for patients at any time, using our extensive network of hospitals and health care services.
 When possible, patients affected by temporary diversions are notified by their health care team.
 Other reasons for temporary closures or cancellations Closures or cancellations may also occur due to severe weather.
-Current temporary service interruptions or closures Last updated: 15 August 2022 There are no closures or cancellations to report at this time.
+Current temporary service interruptions or closures Last updated: 8 March 2023 There are no closures or cancellations to report at this time.